DataDog/documentation/content/en/sensitive_data_scanner.md

 ### Redact sensitive data in tags

-If you want to redact sensitive data contained in tags, you need to [remap][3] the tag to an attribute and then redact the attribute.
-Make sure to disable `Preserve source attribute` in the remapper processor so that the tag isn't preserved during the remapping.
+To redact sensitive data contained in tags, you must [remap][3] the tag to an attribute and then redact the attribute.
+Uncheck `Preserve source attribute` in the remapper processor so that the tag is not preserved during the remapping.

 To remap the tag to an attribute: